 KCI's Policies and Procedures comply with the Head Start Federal Performance Standards.
 KCI will give all families at least fourteen (14) days written notice in advance of changes in policy and/or procedure.

 SUMMARY OF THE PLAN FOR SUPERVISION

-ASD/KCI classrooms always maintain a minimum staff/child ratio of at least one staff for every 10 children.
-An ASD principal at all sites supervises the classroom teacher.
-A KCI center director supervises the assistant teacher.
+KCI/ASD classrooms always maintain a teacher and assistant teacher.
+The ASD principal at all sites supervises the classroom teacher.
+A KCI Center Director supervises the assistant teacher.

 IF A CONCERN ARISES